-Shomari Stone is a General Assignment reporter for News4, specializing in breaking news coverage for News4 at 11.
+Shomari Stone is a general assignment reporter for News4, specializing in breaking news coverage for News4 at 11.

-Shomari has been active in his community throughout his career and enjoys playing basketball, tennis, and Scrabble.
-He also enjoys spending time with his family and coaches Youth Football, Baseball and Basketball.
+Shomari has been active in his community throughout his career.
+He enjoys playing basketball, tennis and golf.
+He also enjoys spending time with his family.

-Send Shomari an Email at: email@example.com
+Send Shomari an email at email@example.com.